First EAGE/IFPEN Conference on Sulfur Risk Management in E&P

 EAGE cannot make any contributions toward coverage of expenses relating to the presentation.

-Layout of Extended Abstract
+Layout of Abstract

-The extended abstract must concentrate in itself the essential information of the presentation: purpose, methods, results and conclusions.
+The abstract must concentrate in itself the essential information of the presentation: purpose, methods, results and conclusions.
 It should be an abbreviated, informative, accurate representation of the presentation and not a mere recital of the subjects to be covered.

-- Do not make a coverpage for your extended abstract.
+- Do not make a coverpage for your abstract.
 EAGE will make this for you with the title, authors and summary.
 Therefore, do not include this information in the body text of your extended abstract.

 - Use font ‘Times New Roman 11pts’ with single line spacing.
 Set the alignment as justified and use the standard Word outline level (body text).